 The research grants

 The research funding will be awarded as a grant from Breast Cancer Now.
-They will be subject to Breast Cancer Now’s standard Grant Conditions and funding policies, which can be found here.
-However, they will also be subject to a small number of additional conditions specific to this scheme.
-These additional conditions will be made available to all those invited to submit a full application.
+They will be subject to Breast Cancer Now’s standard Grant Conditions and a small number of additional conditions specific to this scheme.
+All our Terms and Conditions and research policies can be found here.

 Providing the drugs